APT-CyberM/CVE_FreeFloat/02 Explotation/README.md

 Instead of sending `"AAAA..."`, we send a **cyclic pattern**.
 When the crash occurs, the value found in EIP reveals the exact **offset** where the overwrite happens.

+Here we are going to send a command plus a buffer, which in this case are 100 AAA, 200...

 <img width="643" height="163" alt="image" src="https://github.com/user-attachments/assets/eb5c43a3-cc82-49b0-bb7d-17cd0a0ad8f3" /><br>

 <img width="643" height="306" alt="image" src="https://github.com/user-attachments/assets/3d1544b5-bf77-4d16-98b5-92348d51e641" /><br>